-French copyright law is governed by the French Intellectual Property Code, particularly Articles L111-1 to L343-7, and by the EU Copyright Directive of 2001 along with the other EU directives implemented into national law, which are the main sources of French copyright law.
+French copyright law is governed by the French Intellectual Property Code, particularly Articles L111-1 to L343-7, and by the EU Copyright Directive of 2001, along with the other EU directives implemented into national law.

 The legislation can be accessed online at www.legifrance.gouv.fr.

-France is also a party to the following international conventions and treaties:
+France is also party to the following international conventions and treaties:

 In accordance with the Berne Convention, this applies equally to foreign authors of protectable works, who do not need to follow any specific step in order to benefit from copyright protection in France.

 Under French Law, a work must be original in order to benefit from copyright protection.